In the UK, payday is almost feted as if it were a bank holiday.

 - Information relating to student loan repayments can be present on payslips.
 HMRC will often inform employers on how to work out and deduct the correct amount from your pay.

 - The Child Maintenance Service (CMS) can also request a Deduction from Earnings Order (DEOs) for the maintenance of a child.
-If these orders are made for deductions, employers are permitted to charge a £1 administration fee; however, the charge can only be made if a deduction or partial deduction is actually made.
+If these orders are made as deductions, employers are permitted to charge a £1 administration fee; however, the charge can only be made if a deduction or partial deduction is actually made.

 - Court orders can be included too.
 These deductions come directly from your pay and are generally due to unpaid fines or debt repayments that are due to creditors.
 Court orders are also liable to a £1 administration fee.